afair/girders.org/source/about/index.markdown

 to access this Internet and I explored all there was, the CIA website, gopher, FTP, and the Usenet.

-After having moved to NYC in 1997, I took a job working at [theglobe.com](https://www.google.com/search?q=theglobe.com+ipo), an early community website offering chat, forums, email, clubs, and news feeds.
+After moving to NYC in 1997, I took a job working at [theglobe.com](https://www.google.com/search?q=theglobe.com+ipo), an early community website offering chat, forums, email, clubs, and news feeds.
 It was a great group of people, I learned a lot